AdobeDocs/journey-optimizer.it-IT/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

->[!CAUTION]
+>[!NOTE]
 >
->Attualmente in [!DNL Journey Optimizer] puoi creare esperienze basate su codice solo utilizzando **campagne**.
+>* Se questa è la prima volta che crei un’esperienza basata su codice, assicurati di seguire i prerequisiti descritti in [questa sezione](code-based-prerequisites.md).

-Quando [creare una campagna](../campaigns/create-campaign.md#configure), seleziona **Esperienza basata su codice** come azione e definire le impostazioni di base.
+>

->[!NOTE]
+>* Attualmente in [!DNL Journey Optimizer] puoi creare esperienze basate su codice solo utilizzando **campagne**.
 >
->Se questa è la prima volta che crei un’esperienza basata su codice, assicurati di seguire i prerequisiti descritti in [questa sezione](code-based-prerequisites.md).
+>>* Il canale di esperienza basato su codice non è disponibile per le organizzazioni che hanno acquistato l’Adobe **Healthcare Shield** e **Privacy e sicurezza** offerte aggiuntive.

 <!--Discover the detailed steps to create a code-based campaign in this video.-->